 Sometimes you need a quick trip to visit somewhere new and exciting to experience their culture, food, and famous landmarks.
-While I personally believe that Ho Chi Minh City is worth a few days at least to dive into the real nitty gritty of the city, we don’t always have the luxury of time during our travels.
-If you find yourself with just a little bit of time in Saigon, on a layover or just a day trip, let me help you select your itinerary.
+While I believe that Ho Chi Minh City is worth a few days at least to dive into the real nitty-gritty of the city, we don’t always have the luxury of time during our travels.
+If you have just a little bit of time in Saigon, on a layover, or just a day trip, let me help you select your itinerary.

 What Do with 12 Hours in Ho Chi Minh City?